SMAS Facelift Brisbane: When This Technique May Be Considered

 Revision surgery is occasionally required.
 Published revision rates in facelift surgery vary depending on technique, the definition of revision used, and length of follow-up.

 Dr Turner discusses all relevant risks during consultation, including how they relate to your specific anatomy and health history.
-For a comprehensive risk profile of SMAS techniques, see the main SMAS Facelift procedure page.
+For broader information, see risks and complications of cosmetic surgery.

 About Dr Scott J Turner — Specialist Plastic Surgeon